Real World Productions

 - 3.2 COM GPA

-Students should also have taken additional production courses in lighting, editing, directing, and videography.
-Interested students should reach out to Prof. Sitomer at firstname.lastname@example.org.
+It is extremely beneficial if students have also taken production courses in lighting, editing, directing, and cinematography.
+Interested students should reach out to Prof. Sitomer at email@example.com.
 A letter will be sent to applicants asking that they provide a letter detailing their production experience and expertise.
 They may also include links to previous video projects.
+The letter can also be found here.
 These will be reviewed during the selection process.
 The department will register accepted students.

-Working with Hothouse (Clients)Hothouse Productions is a class that operates as a student run, client-driven production company.
+Working with Real World (Clients)Real World Productions is a class that operates as a student run, client-driven production company.
 As such, we work with clients in the community on projects such as PSA’s, fundraising videos and mini-documentaries.

 What People Are Saying About Us